AliceO2Group/Monitoring/doc/system-implementation-new.md

 #### 3.3.5 Custom Kafka components
 Even if Kafka provides scalability, fault-tolerant and data pipelines features, custom components are necessary in order to meet requirements.

-##### 3.3.5.1 InfluxDB Consumer
+##### 3.3.5.1 InfluxDB UDP Consumer
-Being a consumer, this component retrieves messages from a particular topic belonging to the Kafka cluster in order to forward them to the InfluxDB instance.
+Being a consumer, this component retrieves messages from a particular topic belonging to the Kafka cluster in order to forward them to the InfluxDB instance (1.X version).
 Even if are available an [official InfluxDB consumer](https://docs.confluent.io/current/connect/kafka-connect-influxdb/influx-db-sink-connector/index.html), a custom component has been implemented in order to reach the highest database writing rate and reliability.
 Differently from the official one, this component sends messages via UDP.
 Moreover, multiple destination ports can be used to increase the InfluxDB insertion rate: a round robin selection provides an uniform incoming data in each port.
 The implemented InfluxDB consumer expects input messages using the [InfluxDB Line protocol format](#3361-influxdb-line-protocol-format) and forwards them directly to the database.
 Multiple InfluxDB consumer instances along with an input topic configured with multiple partitions allow to split up the workload and achieve better performance.
 Finally, the component could be configured to send inner monitoring data to an InfluxDB instance via UDP.

+##### 3.3.5.2 InfluxDB HTTP Consumer
+This consumer has been implemented to be used with the InfluxDB 2.0 version.
+This consumer uses the HTTP procotol, the unique possibile one available on the new version of database.
+Multiple InfluxDB consumer instances along with an input topic configured with multiple partitions allow to split up the workload and achieve better performance.

-##### 3.3.5.2 Mattermost Consumer
+##### 3.3.5.3 Mattermost Consumer
 This component retrieves messages from the Kafka cluster and forwards them to the HTTP Mattermost endpoint.
 In order to successfully receive messages in Mattermost, an [Incoming Webhooks](https://docs.mattermost.com/developer/webhooks-incoming.html) must be created before.
 Only JSON messages and compliant to the Grafana notification message format are ingested and processed.
 Following an example of a well written message:

 ```JSON